An Interview with LifeWire’s Prevention Intern Evelyn

 Safe and healthy families are the key to ensuring safe and vibrant communities.
 We each have the power to change our culture of violence to one of kindness and compassion through words and our actions.
-Here are ways you can help build a world free from violence where everyone has the opportunity to thrive.
-Continue reading “Domestic Violence and What You Can Do”
+Here are ways you can help build a world free from violence, where everyone has the opportunity to thrive.

-On a cold February morning, a dozen Eastside high school students arrived in Olympia excited to participate in Domestic Violence Advocacy Day for the first time.
-The members of GOVAA (Gender Orientated Violence Advocacy and Activism), an after school club at Interlake High School, all share a deep commitment to supporting survivors of gender-based violence and promoting healthy relationships within their school and community.
+On a cold February morning, a dozen Eastside high school students arrived in Olympia.
+They were excited to participate in Domestic Violence Advocacy Day for the first time.
+The members of GOVAA (Gender Orientated Violence Advocacy and Activism), an after-school club at Interlake High School, all share a deep commitment to supporting survivors of gender-based violence and promoting healthy relationships within their school and communities.
 Many have experienced domestic violence in their own families or watched friends struggle with dating violence and unhealthy relationships.
 They were eager to tell their stories and, as one student shared, “change the world.”

 In the morning, the students gathered with DV advocates from across the state to learn about legislation affecting survivors.
 Many of the youth were surprised by how many of the bills aimed at preventing homelessness and addressing poverty would also help survivors of domestic violence.
 By the time they met with their representatives, the students felt energized to “improve the lives of our community members.”

 Their enthusiasm was contagious.
-After sharing their personal stories about gender-based violence and how violence impacted their family and friends, a legislative aide told LifeWire’s social change manger “they are powerful.”
+After sharing their personal stories about gender-based violence and how violence impacted their family and friends, a legislative aide told LifeWire’s Social Change Manager, “they are powerful.”